Klortho/identifiers/README.md

 The library defaults are set in src/main/resources/reference.conf.

-Typically, an application will set configuration values for this library in its own application.conf file, and then initialize with:
+Typically, an application will override configuration values for this library in its own application.conf file, and then initialize it with:

 ```java
 import com.typesafe.config.Config;